govau/design-system-components/FAQ.md

 ## General

 ### Is there any documentation or list of components?
-You can view our current [unit tests](https://uikit.service.gov.au/).
-We’re creating a new version which will make it easier to get started with the UI-Kit.
+You can find the Design System documentation at [designsystem.gov.au](http://designsystem.gov.au/).
+For further examples of our tests you can also see the [UI-kit unit tests](https://uikit.service.gov.au/).

 ### What are you working on?
-You can view our [project backlog](https://github.com/govau/uikit/projects/) to see an up to date list of tasks.
+You can view our [project backlog](https://github.com/orgs/govau/projects/7) to see an up to date list of tasks.
 We generally try to balance 50% community engagement (capability uplift and understanding user needs) and 50% product (maintenance and building).